CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 | workflow         | Series of boots to provision the host                            | yes        | workflow.stage array   |           |
 | deps             | Host provisioning rollout policy                                              | no         | workflow.deps          |           |

-*Be aware that `min_standing` could become a blocking condition, if `min_standing` is set to 3 and there are only 3 hosts in that workflow.*

 #### workflow.deps